statamic/docs/content/collections/docs/laravel-7-to-8.md

 1. Download a zip of a fresh `statamic/statamic` site.
    Head to the [3.2.7 GitHub release](https://github.com/statamic/statamic/releases/tag/v3.2.7), download `Source code (zip)`, and unzip it somewhere on your computer.

-1. Delete (or move to trash) `app`, `bootstrap`, `config`, `routes`, `composer.json`, and `artisan`.
+1. Delete (or move to another folder, or the trash) `app`, `bootstrap`, `config`, `routes`, `composer.json`, and `artisan`.

 1. Copy `app`, `bootstrap`, `config`, `routes`, `composer.json`, and `artisan` from the zip into your project.

-1. Look through the Git changes to see if anything was removed that shouldn't have been.
+1. Look through the Git changes to see if anything was removed that you wanted to keep.
 For example:

-   - anything custom you may have added to the `app` directory
+   - Anything custom, like a Modifier or Controller, you may have added to the `app` directory
-   - configuration values you may have changed in the `config` directory
+   - Configuration values you may have changed in the `config` directory
-   - additional dependencies in `composer.json`
+   - Additional dependencies in `composer.json`
-   - custom routes you may have configured in `routes/*`
+   - Custom routes you may have configured in `routes/*`

 1. Update your dependencies again now that you have an updated `composer.json`.
    ```bash